threatstack/threatstack-daemonset/README.md

-# Threat Stack Kubernetes Deployment Yaml
+# Threat Stack Kubernetes Deployment Yamls

-This file is a template for deploying the Threat Stack agent on Kubernetes.
-This is meant as a base to build off of.
+These files are templates for deploying the Threat Stack agent on Kubernetes.
+This is meant as a base to build customer-specific orchestration of the Threat Stack agent.
 Users may wish to change the namespace, the resource limits, etc.

+The `TSGKEDaemonSet.yaml` has some small modifications for the template to work more seamlessly with GKE kubernetes clusters.

 ## Questions?